Your browser does not support JavaScript !

 NATURAL TAIWAN

-Taiwan’s Jade Mountain is the highest peak in East Asia.
+Yushan, also known as Jade Mountain, is the highest peak in East Asia.

 Around 20 percent of the country’s land area is protected.

-The Republic of China (Taiwan) is situated in the West Pacific between Japan and the Philippines.
-Its jurisdiction extends to the archipelagoes of Penghu, Kinmen and Matsu, as well as numerous other islets.
-The total area of Taiwan proper and its outlying islands is around 36,197 square kilometers.
+Taiwan is situated in the West Pacific between Japan and the Philippines.
+Its jurisdiction extends to the archipelagos of Penghu, Kinmen and Matsu, as well as numerous other islets.
+The total area of Taiwan and its outlying islands is around 36,197 square kilometers.
 At about the size of the Netherlands, but with a population of some 23 million, Taiwan is more populous than three-quarters of the world’s nations.

 VISITING TAIWAN

-Citizens of more than 66 countries and territories can enter Taiwan visa-free for 30 or 90 days.
+Citizens of more than 62 countries and territories enjoy visa-free entry to Taiwan for 14, 30 or 90 days.

 Taiwan has a 24-hour multilingual travel information hotline (0800-011-765).

-With its unique fusion of cultures, breathtaking scenery, diverse cuisine, exciting city life and well-developed hospitality industry, Taiwan is an ideal destination for many types of travelers.
-Citizens of more than 66 countries and territories are eligible for visa-exempt entry for a period of 30 or 90 days.
+With its unique fusion of cultures, breathtaking scenery, diverse cuisine, exciting city life and well-developed hospitality industry, Taiwan is an ideal destination for all types of travelers.

 PEOPLE

-The nation is home to over 580,000 new immigrants, most of whom hail from China and Southeast Asia.
+The nation is home to over 600,000 new immigrants, most from China and Southeast Asia.

-While Taiwan may be described as a predominantly Han Chinese society, with more than 95 percent of the population claiming Han ancestry, its heritage is actually much more complex.
-The successive waves of Chinese immigrants that began arriving in the 17th century belonged to a variety of subgroups with mutually unintelligible languages and different customs.
+While Taiwan may be described as a predominantly Han Chinese society, with nearly 95 percent of the population claiming Han ancestry, its heritage is much more complex.
+The successive waves of Chinese immigrants that began arriving in the 17th century belonged to a variety of Han subgroups with mutually unintelligible languages and different customs.